 - Look for blocked URLs and fix the blocked URLs.
 The robot files may not be working properly and made need adjustments.

 The Nasty Googlebots

-Did you note that for every 24 Googlebots that visit your site 1 is a fake?
+Did you note that every 24 Googlebots that visit your site are fake?
 Those are those nasty spammers and scrapers!
-According to Search Engine Watch these nasty Googlebots are up 61% this year.
+According to Search Engine Watch, these nasty Googlebots are up 61% this year.

 If you know for sure you have them you can block them via your Google Webmaster tools but be sure not to block Google or the other major search engines as well.

 Speaking of nasty Googlebots and spammers – there are some now impersonating bloggers.
 I’ve had this happen several times now and want to share it so you can be on the lookout.